Mary Pinchot Meyer

 - After Crump’s acquittal the DC police lost interest in the case, considering it “solved,” with the guilty party having slipped away from justice.
 Were they influenced by anyone to drop pursuit of the case, and trash most of the files?
 Documentation on a capital case of this sort should have been preserved, forever.

-- Absolutely no one seems to doubt that one of the top spies on the planet, high-ranking CIA official James Jesus Angleton, had so much interest in Mary’s “diary” that he broke into her home to search–journalist Ben Bradlee (brother-in-law) encountered him.
+- Absolutely no one seems to doubt that one of the top spies on the planet, high-ranking CIA official James Jesus Angleton, had so much interest in Mary’s “diary” that he broke into her home to search for it–journalist Ben Bradlee (brother-in-law) encountered him.
 In many versions of the story Angleton came by twice in a focused search for documents.
 A woman who was merely the wife of a CIA official (Cord Meyer), and a divorced wife at that, what national security interest could her papers hold?

 - Mary was said to have been outspoken about Jack Kennedy’s assassination, and quite skeptical of the recently released Warren Report.
 Could this have any bearing on her demise, or the search through her documents?